 You should call the Solicitors Regulatory Authority (SRA) to help locate your conveyancing files.
 They can be contacted on please contact on 0870 606 2555.
 Alternatively, you should use their online form to make an enquiry.
 You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Boscastle of the conveyancing firm of solicitors you previously used, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.

-How does conveyancing in Boscastle differ for new build properties?
+How does conveyancing in Boscastle differ for newly converted properties?

-Most buyers of new build property in Boscastle contact us having been asked by the housebuilder to sign contracts and commit to the purchase even before the property is constructed.
-This is because house builders in Boscastle typically acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Boscastle come to us having been asked by the housebuilder to sign contracts and commit to the purchase even before the house is constructed.
+This is because developers in Boscastle tend to buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Boscastle or who has acted in the same development.